ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A chance of showers and thunderstorms after 7am.
 Mostly sunny.
-High near 91, with temperatures falling to around 89 in the
+High near 90, with temperatures falling to around 86 in the
          afternoon.
-Heat index values as high as 105.
 West wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">